When your organization has multiple Google Workspace editions, your organization has a combination of users with different licenses.

 You can change a user’s license to a different edition—for example, to upgrade a user from Business Standard to Business Plus.

 You can adjust licenses based on your payment plan:

 - If you’re on the Flexible Plan, you can upgrade some or all of your users at any time.

-Example: Set up session length example
+Example: Set up session length

-Mobile audit log example
+Example: Devices audit log

-Example: Drive sharing policy example
+Example: Drive sharing policy

-Otherwise, you need to manually reassign a license to the user.
+If automatic licensing isn't turned on, you need to manually reassign a license to the user.

 If the user had an Archived User (AU) license, manually reassign that license to ensure that the user’s data and policies are appropriately restored.
 Read Manage former employees and their data.